antoine3000/dok-antoine/content/pages/2020-01-12-about/_index.md

 This website is my digital studio, a place where I can experiment without constrains.

-It's also my personal assistant, it helps me when I doubt on how to do something I've done before.
+It's also my personal assistant, it helps me when I doubt on how to do something I have done before.
 It invites me to write (and then find) my personal knowledge online.
 A tool for documenting the things I learn.

 This website is built with a custom static site generator that I wrote in Python.
 It's open-source by default, as all the things I (try to) do.
 Sources are available on [Gitlab](https://gitlab.com/antoine.j/antoine.studio).